 If you have a retirement plan account with a former employer, you have choices for what to do with the assets, including:1

-Each has different advantages and disadvantages in terms of investments, fees, withdrawal rules, required minimum distributions, taxes and protection from creditors.
+Each has different advantages and disadvantages in terms of investments, fees, withdrawal rules, required minimum distributions, taxes (particularly with reference to employer stock) and protection from creditors.
 A Merrill Lynch Wealth Management Advisor can review these choices with you in the context of your goals and financial situation to help you decide what might be appropriate for you.

 Ultimately, your choice depends on your financial situation, goals and priorities.
 A Merrill Lynch Wealth Management Advisor can help you understand how your choice can help meet your retirement goals.

-You have choices for what to do with your 401(k) or other type of plan-sponsored accounts.
-Depending on your financial circumstances, needs and goals, you may choose to rollover to an IRA or convert to a Roth IRA, rollover a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution, or leave the account where it is.
-Each choice may offer different investment options and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment, and provide different protection from creditors and legal judgments.
+You have choices about what to do with your employer-sponsored retirement plan accounts.
+Depending on your financial circumstances, needs and goals, you may choose to roll over to an IRA or convert to a Roth IRA, roll over an employer-sponsored plan from your old job to your new employer, take a distribution, or leave the account where it is.
+Each choice may offer different investments and services, fees and expenses, withdrawal choices, required minimum distributions, tax treatment (particularly with reference to employer stock), and different types of protection from creditors and legal judgments.
 These are complex choices and should be considered with care.

 2 If any portion of your employer plan account balance is eligible to be rolled over and you do not elect to make a direct rollover (a payment of the amount of your employer plan benefit directly to an IRA), the plan is required by law to withhold 20% of the taxable amount.
 This amount is sent to the Internal Revenue Service as federal income tax withholding.
 State tax withholding and a 10% early-withdrawal additional tax also may apply.
 If you timely complete an indirect rollover, you can work with your tax advisor to obtain a refund from the IRS when you file your tax return for the taxable year.

-3 A Required Minimum Distribution (RMD) is the minimum amount the account holder of a traditional IRA or qualified retirement plan must withdraw annually.
-If you are age 70½ or older as of December 31, 2019 you are required to take an RMD for the 2019 tax year.
-Effective January 1, 2020, in accordance with new legislation, the required beginning date for RMDs is now raised to age 72.
+4 A Required Minimum Distribution (RMD) is the minimum amount the account holder of a traditional IRA or qualified retirement plan must withdraw annually.
+The Required Beginning Date for RMDs is age 72.
 The RMD can be taken any time during the year but no later than December 31st.
 You may defer your first RMD until April 1st of the year after you turn age 70½ or 72, as applicable, however you will then be required to take two distributions within that year.
-Failure to take all or part of a RMD results in a 50% additional tax applicable to the amount of the RMD not withdrawn.
+Failure to take all or part of an RMD results in a 50% additional tax applicable to the amount of the RMD not withdrawn.

 5 Distribution subject to immediate 20% federal tax withholding, plus applicable state tax and possibly a 10% early-withdrawal additional tax if you are under age 59½ or under age 55 and separated from service.
 You may owe additional taxes when you file your income tax return with the IRS.